oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 ## Client Types {#client-types}

-OAuth 2.1 defines three client types based on their ability to authenticate securely with the authorization server as well as the authorization server's assurance of the client's identity.
+OAuth 2.1 defines two client types based on their ability to authenticate securely with the authorization server.

 "confidential":
-: Clients that have credentials and have a prior relationship with the AS are designated as "confidential clients"
+: Clients that have credentials with the AS are designated as "confidential clients"

-"credentialed":
-: Clients that have credentials but no prior relationship with the AS are designated as "credentialed clients"

 "public":
 : Clients without credentials are called "public clients"

 Any clients with credentials MUST take precautions to prevent leakage and abuse of their credentials.

+Client authentication allows an Authorization Server to ensure it interacts with a certain client (identified by its `client_id`) in an OAuth flow.
+This might by the pre-requisite to use client policy and metadata in the course of processing this flow.
+For example, the Authorization Server may show the trustworthy client name in user consent or allow access to certain functions as defined in the respective's client policy.

+Whether and how an Authorization server validates the identity of a client or the party providing/operating this client is out of scope of this specification.
-Authorization servers SHOULD consider the level of confidence in a client's identity when deciding whether they allow such a client access to more critical functions, such as the Client Credentials grant type.
+Authorization servers SHOULD consider the level of confidence in a client's identity when deciding whether they allow a client access to certain resource servers or critical functions, such as the Client Credentials grant type.

 A single `client_id` MUST NOT be treated as more than one type of client.

-For example, a client that has been registered at the authorization server by a registered application developer, where the client is expected to be run as server-side code, would be considered a confidential client.
-A client that runs on an end-user's device, and uses Dynamic Client Registration ({{RFC7591}}) to establish credentials the first time the app runs, would be considered a credentialed client.
-An application deployed as a single-page app on a static web host would be considered a public client.

 This specification has been designed around the following client profiles: